zmaleki/react-app-with-aws-cognito/README.md

 4. in Allowed OAuth Scopes Openid should be selected
 5. There has to be a domain assigned to your user pool. (you can use Amazon Cognito domains)

-open the-bird-app/src/containers/PrivateRoute.tsx
+Open the-bird-app/src/containers/PrivateRoute.tsx

-replace amplify configs with your userpool configs
+Replace amplify configs with your userpool configs

 cd the-bird-app